 The next morning, we woke up early to journey back to the Aegean coast and stopped by Laodicea, one of the Seven Churches of Revelation.
 Walking around the ruins only takes an hour and, in the afternoon, we reached the UNESCO World Heritage site of Aphrodisias, known as the city of sculptures.
 The Aphrodisias Museum, filled with renowned Roman artists' intricate sculptures, is the best in Turkey.
 Discovered purely by accident in 1959, the museum and its collection of ancient ruins do not receive the credit they deserve.

-It is a shame because they are just a 2-hour drive from Pamukkale, and the millions of people who visit that region every year, are also missing out on another archaeological and historical gem of Turkey.
-For this reason, I recommend that if you do travel to Turkey's most visited attraction of Pamukkale, stay overnight and enjoy other attractions in the area that are as equally impressive.
+It is a shame because they are just a 2-hour drive from Pamukkale.
+Millions of sightseeing people who visit every year also miss other archaeological sites and Turkey's ancient cities.
+For this reason, we recommend if you do travel to Turkey's most visited attraction of Pamukkale, stay overnight and enjoy other equally glorious attractions in the nearby countryside.

 Visit Turkey: Other Interesting Places

 Istanbul Old City: As home to the former Byzantine and Ottoman empires, Istanbul city garners fame from all around the world because of its preserved Sultanahmet landmarks like the Basilica cistern, hippodrome, Blue Mosque, Hagia Sophia and Topkapi Palace.
 Uniquely sitting on two continents, the Bosphorus straits, Grand Bazaar, Galata Tower and Taksim areas are other top touristic spots.